justynjay/jjayorg/content/about.md

 <br>

-<p>We can produce your next small creative project, including: podcasts, photos, videos, and more!</p>
+<p>jjay•org can produce your next small creative project, including: podcasts, photos, videos, and more!</p>

 <br><br>